osm-search/nominatim-org-site/_posts/2023-07-24-performance-revisited.md

 reader.

-Finally, it is also important to know that the VALUES statement is one of the view that cannot be cached by SQLAlchemy either.
-It is fairly to replace the statement with an array construct in PostgreSQL.
+Finally, it is also important to know that the VALUES statement is one of the few that cannot be cached by SQLAlchemy either.
+It is fairly easy to replace the statement with an array construct in PostgreSQL.
 Take for example the following query with a VALUE subset: